 - update the policy structure to better reflect our strategic direction.

-Our intention to keep a register of the status of dangerous, affected, and/or insanitary buildings in the city.
+We intend to keep a register of the status of dangerous, affected, and/or insanitary buildings in the city.
 The new provision will also give us the ability to consider whether to list the information for public use on the Land Information Memorandum and/or Property Information Memorandum.

-Were also proposing updates to:
+We also proposed updates to:

 - the structure of the policy, including the strategic content, purpose, objectives, and principles